turistu/rmx3474-rooting/README.md

-# WARNING: Since May 26-31 2023, this only seems to work with some phone models.
+# WARNING: Since May 26-31 2023, this does not seem to work anymore

 ## [deeptesting-junk.pl](deeptesting-junk.pl)